-- (5) The following uses will be excluded from site plan control: - (a) Residential development of one or two dwelling units, unless the associated lands exhibit physical constraints to development or are considered environmentally sensitive; - (b) minor alterations or additions to a building in any zone; - (c) buildings and structures for flood control or conservation purposes; and - (d) any building and structure used for the purpose of a public service by the Town or any local board, the County, and any department or agent of the Government of Canada or Ontario. - (6) Where proposed development is subject to site plan control and an amendment to the zoning by-law is required, Council shall ensure that consideration is given to site plan control measures prior to finalization of the rezoning, including approval of preliminary site plans and drawings, the adequacy of proposed buffering, landscaping, servicing, parking etc. and any pertinent conditions to be incorporated in a site plan agreement.
+- Residential development of 10 or less dwelling units that are located greater than 120 metres from the shoreline of a waterbody; - (b) minor alterations or additions to a building in any zone; - (c) buildings and structures for flood control or conservation purposes; and - (d) any building and structure used for the purpose of a public service by the Town or any local board, the County, and any department or agent of the Government of Canada or Ontario. - (6) Where proposed development is subject to site plan control and an amendment to the zoning by-law is required, Council shall ensure that consideration is given to site plan control measures prior to finalization of the rezoning, including approval of preliminary site plans and drawings, the adequacy of proposed buffering, landscaping, servicing, parking etc. and any pertinent conditions to be incorporated in a site plan approval decision.
 Where an agreement is entered into, the signed agreement shall be registered on title after the rezoning is finalized, unless otherwise provided under this Plan.